benjaminbolling/DynaGUI/README.md

 4. If all required Python packages have been successfully installed, the package is ready.

 ## Getting Started
+This section is a tutorial.
+Begin with Part 1, followed by Parts 2-4.

 ### Part 1: The Launcher
 The package can be launched by executing `python Launcher.py` in a terminal from the package's location.
 Upon execution, a widget will open that looks like this:
 <table>